toddcf/crystal-skull-collector/README.md

 # Collector of the Crystal Skulls!
 Help Indiana Jones collect as many crystal skulls as possible and escape with his life.
 But be careful -- if you take too many, the walls of the cave will collapse on you!

+## How The Gameplay Works
+Indiana Jones is deep in a cave, collecting crystal skulls.
+But the cave is threatening to collapse, and Indy can only grab so many crystals without causing his own death.

+At the start of each game, each of the four different-colored crystals is assigned a random value between 1 - 12.
+The total value of crystals Indy can take without dying is also randomly generated.
+(This will be a number between 19 and 120.)

+Start gathering crystals by clicking on the four images at the bottom of the page.
+Watch as the total value of the crystals you are holding edges closer and closer to the limit.
+You must hit the target score exactly to escape!

+### Hint
+As you click on each crystal, pay attention to each one's value by watching how much your score as increased.
+Use these values to judge which crystals to pick up as you get closer and closer to your target score.
+You don't want to go over by accident!

 ## How The Code Works
 ### Global Variables
 All the crystals (and their values) are contained inside one object.